 When I started building the Raspberry Pi WordPress web server, I want to build it as close to a real colocation deployment environment as possible, and I want to see how far this little server can go in real deployment, but I’m not ready to go for ‘colo’ yet.
 So we will discuss the option of host it ourself in the rest part of this article.

-Before setting up the static IP, we will need to find out the router IP and DNS first.
+Before setting up a static IP for Raspberry Pi, we will need to find out the router IP and DNS first.
 First, run the following command line to find out the IP address assigned to the Raspberry Pi:

 ip -4 addr show eth0 | grep inet